kyliewake/kyliewebsite/content/blog/Blog.md

 $
 ```

 Hugo uses the Go template engine.
-That engine scans the template files for commands which are enclosed between "{{" and "}}".
+That engine scans the template files for commands which are enclosed between {{ and }}.
 In our template, the commands are:

 1. range
 2. .Title
 3. end

-The "range" command is an iterator.
+The range command is an iterator.
 We're going to use it to go through the first ten pages.
 Every HTML file that Hugo creates is treated as a page, so looping through the list of pages will look at every file that will be created.

-The ".Title" command prints the value of the "title" variable.
+The .Title command prints the value of the title variable.
 Hugo pulls it from the front matter in the Markdown file.

-The "end" command signals the end of the range iterator.
-The engine loops back to the top of the iteration when it finds "end."
-Everything between the "range" and "end" is evaluated every time the engine goes through the iteration.
+The end command signals the end of the range iterator.
+The engine loops back to the top of the iteration when it finds end.
+Everything between the range and end is evaluated every time the engine goes through the iteration.
 In this file, that would cause the title from the first ten pages to be output as heading level one.

 It's helpful to remember that some variables, like .Data, are created before any output files.
 Hugo loads every content file into the variable and then gives the template a chance to process before creating the HTML files.